ekinakyurek/compgen/README.md

 Note that since this codebase is for reproducibility purposes you might require specific versions of the dependencies as described below.

 - **OS**: Linux or macOS
-- **Language**: Julia 1.2.0 (If not available, the setup script will automatically install a local copy.)
+- **Language**: Julia 1.2.0 (if not available, the setup script will automatically install a local copy.)
 - **Hardware**: NVIDIA GPU (that supports CUDA and cuDNN), with network connection
-- **Libraries**: CUDA Runtime Library and cuDNN Developer Toolkits (Tested with CUDA: 10.1.105_418.39 and cuDNN: 7.5.0)
+- **Libraries**: CUDA Runtime Library and cuDNN Developer Toolkits (tested with CUDA: 10.1.105_418.39 and cuDNN: 7.5.0)
   - If you don't have them, you might get a warning about GPU functionality which means you are not able to run the code with a GPU.
 If this is the case, _follow the [instructions](https://stackoverflow.com/a/47503155)_ by using the below download links selecting the abovementioned versions.
 This is a local installation and will not affect your system.
   ```
   CUDA: https://developer.nvidia.com/cuda-10.1-download-archive-base